 A Promise of Sweet Tea

-A Jewish community in prewar Eastern Europe comes alive in this vividly told story of a childhood interrupted by the Holocaust.
-In the village of Kortelisy, Poland, young Pinchas Blitt is surrounded by colourful characters and the rich language and traditions of his ancestors.
-Pinchas is beset by fears of Cossacks and wolves and the local antisemitic children, who taunt him for being a Jew, but he finds belonging in the warmth and love of his family, and in Jewish texts and prayers.
-In 1939, Pinchas adapts to the new Soviet occupation, but when the Nazis arrive, his beloved village is subjected to humiliations and brutal attacks by the Germans, and he and his family must flee.
-A precarious existence on the run brings Pinchas face to face with his own mortality and faith, and with a sense of dislocation that will accompany him throughout his life.
+A Jewish community comes alive in this vividly told story of a childhood interrupted by the Holocaust.
+In his wry and evocative prose, Pinchas Blitt conjures Kortelisy — a humble, vibrant village in the backwoods of western Ukraine.
+Young Pinchas lives in fear of Cossacks and wolves and the local antisemitic children, but he finds belonging in the rich texts and traditions of his ancestors.
+When the Soviets invade, Pinchas’s life is infused with new meaning as he innocently devotes himself to the teachings of Comrade Stalin.
+Then the Nazis arrive, and Pinchas witnesses his beloved village being brutally attacked.
+As his family seeks safety in the marshes and forests, their precarious existence brings Pinchas face to face with his own mortality and faith, and with a sense of dislocation that will accompany him throughout his life.